RLOpenCatalyst/catdocs/Catalyst/source/confsetupdefined.rst

 To configure a new chef server follow the steps below:

  * From the main menu click on Settings
- * Once you click on Settings, from the side menu click on Config Setup
+ * Once you click on Settings, from the side menu click on Config Management
  * Click on Chef Server
  * Click on New button provided
  * Enter the configuration name in the Name field